Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Surprisingly Good English: He's voiced by an American VA, meaning he speaks perfect English.

-- Villainous Breakdown: Resorts to screaming for Mine to stop grabbing him and leading themselves to falling to their own deaths from the rooftop of Toto Hospital.
+- Villainous Breakdown: Resorts to first angrily declaring he is going to kill Kiryu, then screaming for Mine to stop grabbing him and pulling the both of them to their deaths from the rooftop of Toto Hospital.

-- Western Terrorist: Heads a group of illegal arms dealers within the CIA called Black Monday.
+- Western Terrorists: Heads a group of illegal arms dealers within the CIA called Black Monday.

 - You Have Outlived Your Usefulness: After Mine is defeated, Richardson attempts to dispose of him, saying that there will be plenty of others who could replace him.
 Unfortunately, he ends up being dropped of a thirty-storey building in return.